TCPView - Portable Endpoint Process Monitor

 Frequently Asked Questions (FAQ)

-Is TCPView tool safe to use?
+Is TCPView safe to use?

 Does TCPView require installation?